TL;DR

 These can include:

 Crucially, it's the definition of these conditions that matters.
-A good policy will pay out on diagnosis of a condition at an early stage, rather than waiting for it to become severe.
+A good policy may pay out on diagnosis of a condition at an early stage, rather than waiting for it to become severe.
 The Association of British Insurers (ABI) sets minimum standards for definitions, but many insurers go far beyond this.
-This is another area where expert advice is invaluable, as a cheaper policy may have stricter definitions that make it harder to claim on.
+This is another area where regulated guidance is invaluable, as a cheaper policy may have stricter definitions that make it harder to claim on.

 The ABI's latest data shows that in 2023, a staggering 91.3% of all critical illness claims were paid out, amounting to over £1.3 billion.
 This demonstrates that when policies are set up correctly, they provide the vital support they promise.